-This interpretation is confirmed by the related titles, “the first and the last” (Rev. 1:17; 2:8; 22:13) and “the beginning and the end” (Rev. 21:6; 22:13).
+This interpretation is confirmed by the related titles which Jesus used to refer to Himself–“the first and the last” (Rev. 1:17; 2:8; 22:13) and “the beginning and the end” (Rev. 21:6; 22:13).
 This truth is introduced in the Old Testament where God is said to be with the first generation of mankind and with the last and the Creator and Sustainer of the universe (Is.
 41:4; 48:12-13).
 In this regard He is unique (Is.
 44:6).
-He exists in the distant past, the present and the distant future: “who is, and who was, and who is to come, the Almighty” (Rev. 1:8).
-He alone knows the future.
+He exists in the distant past, the present and the distant future as the One “who is, and who was, and who is to come, the Almighty” (Rev. 1:8).
+He alone knows everything, including the future.

-When John was afraid he was reminded “Do not be afraid.
+When John was afraid, being exiled on the isle of Patmos, Jesus said to him: “Do not be afraid.
 I am the First and the Last.
 I am the Living One; I was dead, and now look, I am alive for ever and ever!
 And I hold the keys of death and Hades” (Rev. 1:17-18).
 He was assured that his destiny was controlled by the living God.
 Later Jesus encouraged John by the prospect of rewards for faithful service: “Look, I am coming soon!
 My reward is with me, and I will give to each person according to what they have done.
 I am the Alpha and the Omega, the First and the Last, the Beginning and the End” (Rev. 22:12-13).

 As we face the end of one year and the beginning of another let’s remember that Jesus Christ is the Alpha and the Omega.
 Whatever He says in the Bible about the past, present and the future is trustworthy.
 Let’s trust Him and allow Him to reign in our lives.

 Written, January 2012